Nebelmischling/LumiaExpansionPacks/OtherChanges/LandoFeedback.md

 # Lando's Feedback, Fixes, and Fanangling

 This is a sheet of my harebrained edits and mitigations to Lucid Loom and such.
-All NEW features that aren't dedicated to improvement are on my Features sheet instead: (LandoFeatures.md)
+All NEW features that aren't dedicated to improvement are on my Features sheet instead: [Lando Features](LandoFeatures.md)

 ## Emergency Fix Recommendations for Prolix